JMB Racing

 JMB Racing is a racing team from Monaco that competes in sports car racing.
 It was founded in Nice, France, in 1995 as JB Racing by Jean-Michel Bouresche and Jean-Pierre Jabouille.
 It was renamed JMB (Bouresche's initials) in 2000 after Jabouille left the partnership.
 JMB relocated its headquarters to Monaco in 2004, racing with a Monegasque license since then.

+History

 The team first raced in the Andros Trophy and the Porsche Pirelli Supercup in the 1995 season, winning the 2 litre class in the first with Jean-Pierre Malcher and Jacques Laffite, and taking the title in the second with Malcher, repeating the win the following year with Emmanuel Collard.

 For 1997, Bouresche and Jabouille went international, purchasing a Porsche 911 GT1 to race in the brand new FIA GT Championship, with Emmanuel Collard and Jürgen von Gartzen, also taking part in Le Mans.
 The team was backed by the primary sponsor Marlboro.